IST356M001SP25/assignment-06-mesingh101/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+I still couldn’t get the full pipeline to work, but I did make progress on understanding how multi-step ETL processes function using APIs.
+I was able to successfully implement and test individual API calls for Google Places and Azure services (like sentiment analysis and entity recognition).
+However, I struggled with the file pathing and understanding exactly how the caching and CSV outputs were being saved and read.
+My main issue was making sure that the files (like cache/reviews.csv) were being generated properly, and then picked up by the tests.

+I understand the concept of transforming data through multiple stages (place → review → sentiment → entities), but I need more practice with debugging file I/O errors in Python and understanding the structure of the test environment — especially how files need to be created ahead of time for tests to pass.

+For next steps, I plan to review the use of os.path and __main__ blocks in Python scripts, and get more hands-on experience running scripts that generate output used by other modules or tests.
+I’ll also look into how to verify file paths dynamically to avoid hardcoded assumptions that may break.